 Do you also have a fondness for peaches?
-The arrival of late summer brings excitement for that deliciously sweet flavor.
-Peaches can be enjoyed on their own or used to create delightful treats like pies, jellies, and ice cream.
+The end of summer brings a sense of excitement for their deliciously sweet taste.
+Peaches can be enjoyed alone or used in delightful desserts like pies, jellies, and ice cream.

 Can you imagine picking a peach from a tree that you raised?
 It is possible, and I’ll tell you how.